 2. A curriculum vitae listing your recent publications and presentations, and

 3. A sample of published work (no more than 50 printed pages in length)

 The system will not accept files larger than 2MB.

 Applicants will also provide the names and contact information for three references.
 The CHS will contact references for their letters only after an applicant has submitted an application.
-Those who write the references must prepare and submit their letters in PDF format by the deadline, October 8, 2012.
-Applicants are responsible for ensuring that those who write their references should submit their letters on time.
+Those who write references must prepare and submit their letters in PDF format by the deadline, October 22, 2013.
+Applicants are responsible for ensuring that those who write their references submit their letters on time.

 Please note that applicants may not write reference letters for other applicants.
 Additionally, members of the selection committee (senior fellows and the Director) may not write reference letters.

 The selection committee of senior fellows will meet to consider applications at their meeting in December.
 Applicants will receive notification of the committee’s decision in January 2014.

 Applicants with questions should consult the FAQ page or contact a fellowships program coordinator by e-mail or by telephone at 202-745-4400 between 9:00AM-4:00PM (EST), Monday through Friday.

 Visiting Fellowships in Hellenic Studies